 Over the years I have had many homes.
 We were on the move before I was able to walk, thanks to my peripatetic mother.
-I must have caught the bug, for I simply carried on, as jobs and personal circumstances moved me around the country; my church affiliations have changed too – not quite so often! – sometimes along with my address.
+I must have caught the bug, for I simply carried on, as jobs and personal circumstances moved me around the country; my church affiliations have changed too – though not quite so often – sometimes along with my address.
 And yet I have longed for contentment, envied those whose lives enabled them simply to stay put and watch the seasons change, and the years bring the patterns of history across a settled landscape.

 Michelle Van Loon, in her moving and often profound book Born to Wander: Recovering the Value of our Pilgrim Identity, quotes Søren Kierkegaard: